 Main findings

 Lipid-regulating agents had a small effect on probable and possible Alzheimer’s when compared with no treatment, but were associated with increased risk of an all-cause dementia, vascular dementia and other dementia diagnosis.
 The effect observed in each case was driven by the statin subgroup, which included a substantial majority of participants.
-For the other drug classes, no association was found with any outcome, with two exceptions being that ezetimibe was associated with increased risk of vascular and other dementia, while fibrates were associated with increase risk of all-cause dementia and probable Alzheimer’s disease.
+For the other drug classes, no association was found with any outcome, with two exceptions being that ezetimibe was associated with increased risk of vascular and other dementia, while fibrates were associated with increased risk of all-cause dementia and probable Alzheimer’s disease.

 The effect estimate seems to increase as the case-mix ratio of Alzheimers:vascular dementia decreases.

-The fact that a similar increased risk of IHD is observed in those taking statins likely means that those who end up taking statins (or another lipid regulating agent) are inherently different from those who do not in some way that this analysis does not account for.
+A similar increased risk of IHD is observed in those taking statins.
+This suggest that patients who end up taking statins (or another lipid regulating agent) are inherently different from those who do not in some way that this analysis does not account for.
+Is this confounding by indication?
+Is that why the next paragraph starts the way it does?

-Confounding by indication occurs when an unobserved variable both prompts exposure to the intervention and modifies a participants risk of the outcome.
+Confounding by indication occurs when an unobserved variable both prompts exposure to the intervention and modifies a participant’s risk of the outcome.
 In this case, this confounder would prompt prescription of statins (or another lipid regultating agent) but also represent a vascular risk factor that contributes to the development of the control outcome (ischemic heart disease) and also dementia outcomes with an increasing case-mix of vascular origin (e.g. the vascular dementia and other dementia endpoints).

 In causal inference language, statins and dementia are said to be d-connected (see Figure 5), as there is an open “backdoor” path between them, via the uncontrolled confounders.